fasibio/ThreadDistributor/README.md

 # ThreadDistributor
+Java Thread Distributor﻿

-Java Thread Distributor ﻿If you have a list of tasks you can use this framework to distribut it to different Threads. ﻿ ﻿ ﻿ Please tell in which Software you are use this Lib
+If you have a list of tasks you can use this framework to distribut it to different Threads. ﻿ ﻿ ﻿ Please tell in which Software you are use this Lib

 ## How to use: